 Water-based varnish does not work over linseed oil even 3-4 days after application

-So what product goes over flax oil?
+So which product goes over linseed oil?

-If you want to protect outdoor wood, choose systems that are tested and guaranteed by the manufacturer.
-Whether oils, solvent-based products or water-based, choose all the system from the same manufacturer and follow the recommended technology to ensure long-lasting durability.
-Protect the wood also on the parts that are not visible because water gets into the wood there and reduces the resistance of the finish.
-If you are doing an exterior job, finish the components before fitting to ensure you have done the wood protection right.
-At the installation site, finish only the wood left unprotected after adjustments.
+If you want to protect exterior wood, choose systems that are tested and guaranteed by the manufacturer.
+Whether oils, solvent-based products or water-basedIf you choose the same manufacturer's system, choose all the system from the same manufacturer and follow the recommended technology to guarantee long-lasting resistance.
+Protect the wood also on the parts that are not visible, as water gets into the wood through there and reduces the resistance of the finish.
+If you are doing an exterior job, finish the components before fitting to make sure you have properly protected the wood.
+At the installation site, only finish any wood left unprotected after adjustments.

 can polyurethane products (primer and then polyurethane varnish) be applied over wood treated with linseed oil after the oil has dried and possibly lightly sanded?